jamauro/rangerrunning/content/shop.md

     <li>Complimentary white-labeling when purchasing of 50 boxes or more</li>
   </ul>
   <p>
     *White labeling allows client’s to add their logo to the boxes as well as the ability to personalize gift cards.
+Please contact <a href="mailto:info@swiftfitevents.com">info@swiftfitevents.com</a> for basket customization and white-labeling.
     <br>
     *International shipping, personalized messaging and gift-wrapping are available upon request.
   </p>